Jezzamonn/phone-tree-of-despair/README.md

 Running this game costs about a dollar each time someone plays through it, so if you want to cover costs, you can send a donation via the itch.io page.
 If not, that's cool too, but if it goes viral I may have to take it down 😅

 ## Credits ✨
 The programming and music were created entirely by me.
-Special thanks to those who added features voice acting from
+Special thanks to those who did voice acting:

 - Zoe
 - Kang